-Initial investigation at the site completed by AG (2018a) consisted of a review of available records relating to historical and current land uses, and completion of a site inspection to assess site features, layout, and current activities.
+Initial investigation at the site completed by AG (2018a) consisted of a review of available records relating to historical and current land uses, and completion of a site inspection to assess site features, layout, and existing activities.

-Evaluation of the findings of the investigation, with respect to the proposed development works, identified a variety of areas of environmental concern (AEC) and contaminants of potential concern (COPC) which had the potential to be present on the site.
+Evaluation of the findings of the investigation identified a variety of areas of environmental concern (AEC) and contaminants of potential concern (COPC) which had the potential to be present on the site.
 The AEC identified are tabulated below.

-Area of Environmental Concern (AEC) Land Use Activity Contaminants of Potential Concern AEC01 - Western bowling green AEC02 - Central bowling green AEC03 - Eastern bowling green Uncontrolled filling, Application of herbicides / pesticides, Use of fibrous cement bowling green borders Hydrocarbons, herbicides, pesticides, polychlorinated biphenyls, metals, and asbestos AEC04 - Grassed open space area, north-eastern corner Uncontrolled filling Hydrocarbons, herbicides, pesticides, polychlorinated biphenyls, metals, and asbestos AEC05 - Greenkeepers shed / storage area Historical chemical / fuel storage Hydrocarbons, pesticides, and metals AEC06 - Former residential dwelling Uncontrolled demolition Metals and asbestos AEC07 - Former shed Uncontrolled demolition Metals and asbestos AEC08 and AEC09 - Former market gardens Application of pesticides Pesticides
+Area of Environmental Concern (AEC) Land Use Activity Contaminants of Potential Concern (COPC) AEC01 - South-western bowling green Uncontrolled fillingApplication of herbicides Hydrocarbons, herbicides, pesticides, polychlorinated AEC02 - Northern bowling green and/or pesticides biphenyls, metals, and asbestos AEC03 - South eastern bowling green AEC04 - Grassed open space area, north eastern corner Uncontrolled filling Hydrocarbons, herbicides, pesticides, polychlorinated biphenyls, metals, and asbestos AEC05 - Greenkeepers shed / storage area Historical chemical / fuel storage Hydrocarbons, pesticides, and metals AEC06 - Former/current clubhouse building Uncontrolled demolition and additions / modifications Metals and asbestos